rouzinho/Neuromorphic-Computing/doc/Prophesee_EVK4.md

 ## Event Processing

+The details of the following parameters can be found [here](https://docs.prophesee.ai/stable/hw/manuals/esp.html#event-trail-filter-stc-trail)

 In case of noisy lightning with direct sunlight, the anti-flickering parameter can perform some filtering.
 In our setup, this parameter was not necessary however you can have an insight of what the events should look like.
 ![test](https://github.com/rouzinho/Neuromorphic-Computing/blob/main/img/anti_flicker.gif?raw=true)

 The more useful parameter is the event trail settings.
 Depending on the light source conditions, a moving object always leaves a certain trail of events.
 We tuned here the trail filtering with a CUT option.